matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/stack/README.md

 # Fundamental Data Structures

 ## Stack
-Is a dynamic set that only allows removal of the element most recently inserted.
+Is a dynamic set that only allows removal of the key most recently inserted.
 That is LIFO (Last In, First Out)